EliasRanz/ai-code-gen/docs/implementation/multi-agent/README.md

 ---

-*This rollout plan represents a strategic approach to building a revolutionary AI development platform.
-Each phase is designed to deliver immediate value while building toward long-term sustainability and market leadership.*
+*This rollout plan represents a revolutionary approach to building the world's most advanced AI development platform.
+Each phase delivers immediate value while building toward next-generation capabilities including AI swarm intelligence, quantum computing readiness, and autonomous code evolution.
+The platform is designed to be years ahead of any competitor, with self-aware AI systems that continuously learn, adapt, and improve.*

+**Phase F delivers a production-ready revolutionary platform.
+Phase G establishes the foundation for the next decade of AI-powered software development.**